coderafting/humane-time/README.md

 A ClojureScript library to help produce meaningful statements out of date-time and intervals.

 ## When to use?
-When you wish to show to your users `World War 1 started about 105 years ago, was fought for about 4 years, and ended about 101 years ago` instead of showing `World war 1 started on July 28, 1914 and ended on November 11, 1918`.
+When you wish to show to your users `World War 1 started about 105 years ago, was fought for about 4 years, and ended about 101 years ago`, instead of showing `World war 1 started on July 28, 1914 and ended on November 11, 1918`.
 Please see an example of its usage on [WhenInHistory](https://wheninhistory.com).

 More on this in the **Premise** and **Usage** sections below.